Ctrlpanel-gg/docs/docs/docs/Installation/getting-started.md

 Please make sure to fill out your env variables calmly.
 They are designed for your dashboard application.
 All pre-filled variables should be modified to suit your needs!
 <br/>For this step, you are required to enter these .env variables correctly!

-Other variables will be explained later, but you are free to already edit them.
+Other variables will be explained later, but you are free to edit them already.

 ``` bash